gorazdkmet/dataizmus/README.md

 data analytics web

 done as a part of practicing & learning basics of web programming in JQuery;
-currently not in development; waiting to be redone with vanilla js or react
+currently not in development; waiting to be redone with vanilla js or React